 Kakou Yoko Kekomi Geri

-If you are falling toward your side, and if your legs are not somehow trapped beneath your opponent, they you may have the opportunity to deliver a Yoko Kekomi Geri as you fall.
-Timing is a factor here and you may find that you have actually landed before you can deliver the kick, but you can be positioning yourself (drawing in the leg, rotating the hips, etc.) as you fall so that the kick itself can be delivered while you are still in the air or immediately upon landing.
+If you are falling toward your side, and if your legs are not somehow trapped beneath your opponent, then you may have the opportunity to deliver a Yoko Kekomi Geri as you fall.
+Timing is a factor here and you may find that you have landed before you can deliver the kick, but you can be positioning yourself (drawing in the leg, rotating the hips, etc.) as you fall so that the kick itself can be delivered while you are still in the air or immediately upon landing.

-Such a kick will have more impact to the opponent if you have landed, but you should not assume you will be afforded the time to deliver the kick upon landing.
+Such a kick will have more impact on the opponent if you have landed, but you should not assume you will be afforded the time to deliver the kick upon landing.
 Your opponent may move or otherwise compromise your ability to deliver the kick.
 Generally speaking, you should position yourself and then deliver the kick at the earliest opportunity.

-The kick could be used to target the face (if you opponent makes the mistake of leaning forward during the throw), the torso, or the lower extremities.
+The kick could be used to target the face (if your opponent makes the mistake of leaning forward during the throw), the torso, or the lower extremities.
 Often your opponent will be quite open to attack during the throwing process and you would not want to lose this opportunity.

 Kakou Ushiro Kekomi Geri

 If you are falling forward and will have the opportunity to land on your hands or elbows then you might deliver an Ushiro Kekomi Geri back toward your opponent.
 Again, an opponent that is leaning forward might be readily struck in the face, but the torso is a more likely and consistently available target.
 The lower extremities are possible attack areas, but they are difficult to target with any precision in this position.